orbeon/orbeon-forms-doc/form-runner/api/persistence/README.md

 [SINCE Orbeon Forms 4.4]

-If your persistence provider does not support drafts, you can specifically turn off the autosave feature for that persistence layer with the `oxf.fr.persistence.*.autosave` property.
+- Drafts – If your persistence provider does not support drafts, you can specifically turn off the autosave feature for that persistence layer with the `oxf.fr.persistence.*.autosave` property.
 See [Autosave](../../persistence/autosave.md) and [persistence layer configuration](../../../configuration/properties/persistence.md) for details.

-Similarly, if your persistence provider does not support user/group permissions, you can specifically turn off the permissions feature for that persistence layer with the `oxf.fr.persistence.*.permissions` property.
+- User/group permissions – Similarly, if your persistence provider does not support user/group permissions, you can specifically turn off the permissions feature for that persistence layer with the `oxf.fr.persistence.*.permissions` property.
 See [persistence layer configuration](../../../configuration/properties/persistence.md) for details.

 ## Virtual hierarchy of data